CVilares/ci-python/README.md

 # Guessing Game

-The computer selects a random number between a specified range.
-For example, it may choose a number between 1 and 100.
+The Guessing Game is a simple game where the computer randomly chooses a number between a specified range, and the player's objective is to guess that number.
+Here's how the game works:

+At the beginning of the game, the computer displays the rules and prompts the player to make a choice.

+If the player chooses to play, they can select from three difficulty levels: Easy, Medium, and Pro.
+Each level corresponds to a different range of numbers to guess from.

+Once the player selects a level, the game begins.
+The computer generates a random number within the chosen range.

-The player is then prompted to enter their guess for the chosen number.
+The player is prompted to enter their guess.
+If the input is not a valid number, they are asked to enter a valid number.

-After the player enters their guess, the computer provides feedback to help the player narrow down their guess.
-If the player's guess is lower than the chosen number, the computer will say "Too low."
-If the guess is higher, the computer will say "Too high."
-This feedback guides the player towards the correct number.
+After each guess, the computer provides feedback to the player.
+If the guess is too low, the computer displays "Too low.
+Try again!"
+If the guess is too high, the computer displays "Too high.
+Try again!"

-The player continues to guess and receive feedback until they guess the correct number.
+The player continues guessing until they guess the correct number.
+Once the correct number is guessed, the computer displays "Congratulations!
+You took X attempts," where X represents the number of attempts made by the player.

-Once the player guesses the correct number, the game ends, and the player is notified of their success.
-The game may also display the number of attempts it took the player to guess correctly.

-The purpose of the game is for the player to use their logic and intuition to make educated guesses and eventually arrive at the correct number.
-The game can be repeated multiple times, allowing the player to improve their guessing skills and challenge themselves to guess the number in fewer attempts.

-The code provided implements a basic version of the guessing number game, where the computer generates a random number, the player enters their guesses, and the computer provides feedback until the correct number is guessed.
+The game ends, and the player is given the option to play again or quit.
+If they choose to play again, they can select a new level.
+If they choose to quit, the game exits.

+The game provides an interactive and challenging experience for the player, encouraging them to guess the correct number within the given range with as few attempts as possible.

 ![intro image](/assets/intro.png)